adriendanguy0/multi-asset-portfolio-management/README.md

 5. Alternatives monitoring
    Simple private equity-style cash flow monitoring (IRR, DPI, TVPI).

-# How to run the project
+## How to run the project

 This project is meant to be read and understood first, rather than executed immediately.

 Option 1 – Jupyter Notebook (recommended)

-The main notebook portfolio_management_demo.ipynb walks through the analysis step by step and is the best way to understand the project logic.
+The main notebook Projects_Demonstration.ipynb walks through the analysis step by step and is the best way to understand the project logic.

 You can run it: